soffes/unmarkdown/Readme.markdown

 * `fenced_code_blocks` — Uses three backticks before and after instead of four spaces before each line
 * `allow_scripts` — By default, script tags are removed.
 If you set this option to `true` their original HTML will be included in the output
-* `underline_headers` — By default number signs are added before headers.
-If you turn this option on, it will use equal signs for h1's or hypens for h2's and the reset will remain number signs.
+* `underline_headers` — By default hashes are added before headers.
+If you turn this option on, it will use equal signs for h1's or hypens for h2's and the rest will remain hashes.

 ## Contributing